SEASIDE GOLF VACATIONS

 From golf courses designed to evoke the exceptionally challenging fairways and greens of European courses, including St. Andrews and Prestwick Golf Club, to courses designed to make the most of seasonable ocean breezes and abundant, natural forests and marshes, the golf courses shown in these videos are designed with every skill level in mind.

 You can experience each of the courses virtually using the videos provided on this page.
 From the Intracoastal Waterway that forms natural hazards on the Arrowhead Country Club, to the challenging ocean winds and Scottish influence of the course design at Bald Head Island Club, you’ll be able to experience online what makes these courses exceptional.
-Black Bear Golf Club, designed specifically for all skill levels with wide fairways and inviting greens, Burning Ridge, which was voted South Carolina Golf Course of the year, and Crown Park, which was designed with women and seniors in mind, all show the eclectic nature of golf course design and the experiences provided.
+Sandpiper Bay Golf Club, designed specifically for all skill levels with wide fairways and inviting greens, Burning Ridge, which was voted South Carolina Golf Course of the year, and Crown Park, which was designed with women and seniors in mind, all show the eclectic nature of golf course design and the experiences provided.

 The site of four LPGA events, Wachesaw Plantation East Golf Club, has rolling hills, challenges that emerge naturally out of the fertile forests and sand bunkers that have been masterfully designed into this course.
-There is also Heather Glen golf course, which epitomizes the influence of Scottish and Irish courses.